Vendetta is a tango.

 As to the notes: Vendetta is in A minor.
 Worth keeping in mind when you play the first left hand broken chord: there’s no F sharp!
 I only mention this because some clips of performances YouTube seems premised on the belief that this piece begins with a B minor chord (with an F sharp) rather than a B diminished one (with an F natural).
 One of these days I’ll get some recordings of myself playing these pieces up on YouTube or iTunes or SoundCloud, but til that day reading the music accurately will tell you all you need to know.

-Second, I’ve shilly-shallyed in my decision-making regarding the pedalling in this piece, and you can find two published editions (the original Pepperbox Jazz 1 – yellow cover – and the Faber Music-published Pepperbox Jazz 2 – deep orange cover) with conflicting pedalling instructions in the opening sections!
-What it really comes down to is your piano and your performance venue.
+Pedalling: A warning is in order.
+Don’t even attempt to learn this piece unless you know how to pedal properly!
+You’ll have enough else to be preoccupied with without learning to pedal being on your to-do list.
+And a confession: I’ve shilly-shallyed in my decision-making regarding the pedalling in this piece, and you can find two published editions (the original Pepperbox Jazz 1 – yellow cover – and the Faber Music-published Pepperbox Jazz 2 – deep orange cover) with conflicting pedalling instructions in the opening sections.
+What it really comes down to is a. your piano and b. your performance venue.
 If the room has a very dry acoustic, you should pedal more; if the room is very resonant, pedal less.
 Once you get to bar 19 you should probably start pedalling no matter what the room sounds like, but do use your own judgment!
-It’s about making a successful performance, not about slavishly following instructions!
+It’s about making a successful performance, not about slavishly following instructions.

 Rubato: feel free to stretch the time here and there (it may well help create a kind of wicked charm in your performance!), but always, always maintain the tango character of the piece.